 - Provides unique networking opportunities for scholars at the annual meeting

 During the past 2 decades, the NICHD has funded 800 pediatric investigators, working in 15 different subspecialty areas of pediatrics, in 38 pediatric departments throughout the United States.
 Within this group of past awardees, there are now 125 tenured professors and 180 tenure-track associate professors.
 In addition, 55% of the awardees have obtained NIH funding (R, U, and K awards).
 Of those who have submitted an application to the NIH, 68% have received funding.

 Funding for this program supported 6 centers in 1990 and increased to 19 centers by 1992.
 Program funding initially used a P30 mechanism and changed to a K12 mechanism in 2000.
-The most recent funding opportunity announcement (FOA) for the CHRCDA Program is available at RFA-HD 13-011.
+Another funding opportunity announcement (FOA) for the CHRCDA Program was published in 2013.